Lawn Renovation Company MN

 We refer lawn topdressing as the process of spreading a thin layer of high quality soil over top of an existing lawn, at a thickness of roughly 1/4" layer on average .
 The goal is to add enough soil to thoroughly cover the lawn in order to achieve the intended goals of the service, but not going so thick that you kill the existing grass below.

-If you are a golfer, then you've noticed that golf courses in MN aerate and then top-dress their greens each year in the late summer or fall to reduce compaction, improve drainage and to ensure a smooth and firm putting/walking surface on the greens.
+Did you know that golf courses in MN aerate and then top-dress their greens each year in the late summer or fall to reduce compaction, improve drainage and to ensure a smooth and firm putting/walking surface on the greens?
 In addition to aerating, topdressing your lawn at home can achieve all of these same benefits.

 Topdressing also provides a number of additional benefits, including: increasing oxygen availability in the turf rootzone and improving water and fertilizer absorption.
 Below, is an overview of the key reasons to top-dress your lawn: